OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="hard-references"></a>
 ## Hard References

 A hard reference happens when an asset depends upon another asset.
-Hard reference is the number one reason why casts can be expensive, but they are a one time cost.
+Hard reference is the number one reason casts can be expensive, but they are a one-time cost.

 In the **Game Mode** class, you have assigned your **Character**, **Player Controller**, and **Player State**.
 Those are all hard references to those classes and will get loaded when **Game Mode** is loading.

-For example, when you start your game, the **Game Mode** will get loaded.
-It will also load the assigned classes I mentioned above, and whatever hard references those classes have, then keep them loaded throughout the whole play session because the **Game Mode** is always loaded and holds a hard reference to those classes.
+For example, the **Game Mode** will get loaded when you start your game.
+It will also load the assigned classes I mentioned above.
+Whatever hard references those classes have will be kept loaded throughout the whole play session because the **Game Mode** is always loaded and holds a hard reference to those classes.

 ### The complications of hard references